Coming to Ireland

 Student Immigration

-If you are coming to study in UCD and are a non-EEA/UK national, you will need to follow the student immigration path to be compliant with the local immigration legislation and policy guidelines.
+If you are a non-EU, non-EEA, non-Swiss, and non-UK national planning to study at UCD, you will need to follow the student immigration process to comply with Irish immigration legislation and policy guidelines.

 Student Immigration Guidelines